Day 2 in France...It's all about getting there

 by Brode Lackey, marketing, senior

 On Sunday, March 6, we landed in Paris around 11:00am.
 After leaving the airport we started our 3-hour journey across the countryside to Tours, France.
 Halfway through the trip we stopped off at a travel center that had a McDonald’s.
-I was curious to try Mcdonald’s to see if it tasted different from a similar meal in the United States.
+I was curious to try McDonald’s to see if it tasted different from a similar meal in the United States.
 I got a quarter pounder which is called a “Royale with Cheese” because of the metric system.
 I also wanted to get this because of the famous scene from Pulp Fiction.
 The burger was great and tasted fresher than a burger from a regular American McDonald’s.
 After we ate, we continued our journey to the city of Tours.

 On the way to the hotel, we drove down two of the main streets in the city and observed all the beautiful architecture and shops that lined the streets.
 We arrived at our hotel and unpacked our luggage and got settled in our rooms.
 The rooms were smaller than traditional American hotel rooms and the shower had a small glass partition rather than a shower curtain.
 Despite the subtle differences, the rooms were quaint and welcoming.